Ove Arup: World War II

 Before World War II, Ove Arup was a member of the Air Raid Precautions (ARP) organising committee, where he advised Finsbury Council on the provision of bomb shelters.
 During the war, he published several papers on shelter policy and designs, advocating for reinforced concrete mass shelters as opposed to the government’s policy of dispersing the population in small domestic shelters.
 However, most of his recommendations were not adopted due to political reasons, though some affluent Londoners were able to build concrete shelters based on his designs.

 Arup played a significant role in the design of the Mulberry temporary harbours used during the D-Day landings.
 The Mulberry Harbour was a type of temporary harbour developed to offload cargo on the beaches during the Allied invasion of Normandy.
-The sections for two prefabricated or artificial military harbours were transported with the invading army from Britain across the English Channel and assembled off the coast of Normandy as part of the D-Day invasion of France in 1944.
+The sections for two prefabricated or artificial military harbours were transported with the invading army from England across the English Channel and assembled off the coast of Normandy as part of the D-Day invasion of France in 1944.

 Arup & Partners

 Arup led the engineering design of the Sydney Opera House and made its construction possible.

 In 1946, after dissolving Arup & Arup Ltd, Ove Arup created a team of civil and structural engineering consultants.
 In the same year, he formed his first partnership with Ronald Jenkins, Geoffrey Wood, and Andrew Young, called Arup and Partners.

-In 1963, a further company, Arup Associates, was formed as a new partnership.
+In 1963, a further company, ArupArup Associates, was formed as a new partnership.
 This body included architects and engineers working on an equal basis as building designers, including the engineer Ove Arup, the architects Francis Pym and Philip Dowson, and the former partners of Arup and Partners.
 It was a multidisciplinary company providing engineering, architectural, and other services for the built environment.
 Arup himself noted that ultimately, all of the Arup entities resulted in a firm known simply as Arup.